kneitinger/kneitinger.github.io/_posts/2016-11-26-rustfmt-in-travisci.markdown

 One of these tools, [rustfmt](https://github.com/rust-lang-nursery/rustfmt), is quite helpful for maintaining a consistent code style throughout a project.

 `rustfmt` is pretty easy to work with.
-It's default behavior, when executed on a file, is to check it for anything that violates the style guide, and if anything needs to be changed, backup the file with a `.bk` suffix and silently replace the original with the new formatting.
+Its default behavior, when executed on a file, is to check it for anything that violates the style guide, and if anything needs to be changed, backup the file with a `.bk` suffix and silently replace the original with the new formatting.
 If passed a valid rust file, it